Code-Institute-Submissions/my-first-milestone-project-3/README.md

 5. The page will return to the main page for the repository.
 6. Click on the "Gitpod" on the menu to create the Gitpod workspace.
 7. Development is accesed dirctly via Gitpod in the Gitpod Workspace.
-7. The project is then regulary deployed back to Github from Gitpod using the Git Push process.
+8. The project is then regulary deployed back to Github from Gitpod using the Git Push process.
+9. All Gitpod push actions are listed in the Version Control section below.

 ### Forking the GitHub Repository